sergrt/tiny_rx/README.md

 }
 source.end();
 ```
-Note mutex to avoid garbage in console output.
+Note: a mutex is required to avoid corrupted console output.

 Output:
 ```